 An interesting patination can be produced by cutting back with “0000” steel wool, used dry and frequently turned.
 Burnish vigorously with enough pressure to cause friction and thus heat.

 For a higher gloss Seedlac or Lincoln Wax may be applied.

 Note; the higher the gloss achieved, the more visible any defects will be, so if the finish is too shiny cut back as described above until you are happy with the result.

 WARNING: DO NOT STORE OIL RAGS AND OTHER MATERIALS IN YOUR BUILDING – DISPOSE OF ALL USED MATERIALS CAREFULLY AND DO NOT ALLOW A BUILD UP TO OCCUR.

-The likelihood of fire is low, but should be taken seriously.
+The likelihood of fire should be taken seriously.
 A full container of oil allows little room for oxygen, but a partially empty one may allow enough to remain to gel the contents, so do not permit a large air space to remain in the container.
 (An old tradesman’s trick is to put marbles in the jar to take up the air space and keep the jar full as material is used) or de-cant Chinese Wood Oil into a smaller (glass) jar.

 Lincoln Wax is a blend of purely organic naturally occurring materials that are indefinitely sustainable.

 The resulting cream is completely non-toxic, easy to use, long lasting and very durable wax that offers exceptional value for money.
 (Many customers report over five years use per jar!)